Grendel's Den

 Grendel's Den is a bar and restaurant in Harvard Square in Cambridge, Massachusetts, located at 89 Winthrop Street.
 The establishment is frequented by both students and professors of Harvard University as well as many others from the Cambridge and Boston area.
-The name was a reference to Grendel, the antagonist in the Old English epic Beowulf.
+The name is a reference to Grendel, the antagonist in the Old English epic Beowulf.

-The restaurant is perhaps most famous for the lawsuit Larkin v.
+The restaurant is famous for the lawsuit Larkin v.
 Grendel's Den, Inc., 459 U.S. 116 (1982), which reached the Supreme Court of the United States in 1982.
 The suit challenged the Massachusetts state blue law (16C) allowing a school or a religious institution within 500 feet of a liquor license applicant to prevent the issuance.
 The United States District Court for the District of Massachusetts ruled in favor of Grendel's Den, holding that the law violated the Establishment Clause of the First Amendment.
 The Supreme Court upheld the ruling of the lower court.

 The restaurant is also a favorite of actor and director Ben Affleck, who shot portions of his 2010 film The Town there.